Who can you complain to regarding a grievance under the law?

 Service Provider

-A service provider upon receiving a complaint has to fill the DIR and put you in touch with a Protection Officer or send it to the Court2.
+A service provider upon receiving a complaint has to fill the DIR and put you in touch with a Protection Officer or send it to the Court(( Section 10 (2) (a), The Protection of Women from Domestic Violence Act, 2005.)).
 If you have been injured, a service provider will help you get a medical examination done and the report will be forwarded to the Protection Officer or police station.
 They also help you get in touch with shelter homes where you can stay away from the harasser.

 Police Officers